alttch/finac/README.md

 ## TODO

 Finac is in alpha stage.
-We are continuously working on the features and stability improvements as well as waiting your commits.
+We are continuously working on the features, speed and stability improvements as well as waiting your commits.

 * Cross-currency rates